The database preferences is where you setup the initial and main properties for the database.

 In the Advanced database view show at the top of this page the databases are organized by connection and server which makes sense for administrators.

-In th Simple database view shown to the right the databases are organized into tabs based on the group that is assigned on the main tab of the Database Preferences screen.
+In th User database view shown to the right the databases are organized into tabs based on the group that is assigned on the main tab of the Database Preferences screen.

 This allows the various databases to be organized into groups that the business understands such as by department or function.